binkley/modern-java-practices/README.md

 And "compiling" is rarely any longer where your project takes most local build time.

+Use the Gradle or Maven instructions in [keep your build fast](#keep-your-build-fast) to profile your build, and spot where it spends time.

 If you find your local build is taking too long, consider testing moving these parts to CI with the cost to you of issues arising from delayed feedback: